 A strict observance of confidentiality is deeply embedded in our DNA.
 This trust is built with our clients, each candidate we interact with, but also with each visitor of this website.

 (A) This Notice

-This Notice is issued by HOFFMAN & ASSOCIATES and is addressed to candidates, referees, sources, clients and other individuals outside our organisation with whom we interact, including clients, visitors to our Sites, and other users of our services (together, “you”).
+This Notice is issued by HOFFMAN AND ASSOCIATES and is addressed to candidates, referees, sources, clients and other individuals outside our organisation with whom we interact, including clients, visitors to our Sites, and other users of our services (together, “you”).
 Defined terms used in this Notice are explained in Section (Q) below.

 This Notice may be amended or updated from time to time to reflect changes in our practices with respect to the Processing of Personal Data, or changes in applicable law.
 We encourage